Elevation: 7,930 ft

 Access by Ken Jones

-Hike and South Ridge, Class 2 by Ken Jones
+South Ridge, Class 2 by Ken Jones

-It peters out a bit where it crosses the south ridge of Williams Peak, but occasional cairns will get you to obvious trail where it drops off the ridge to the northeast.
-At about 5 miles from the parking area, you’ll reach an unmapped trail junction in the saddle just east of point 7038 feet.
-Bear left and follow the now steeper trail as it climbs to the saddle just south of Rhodes Peak.
+It peters out a bit where it crosses the South Ridge of Williams Peak, but occasional cairns will get you to obvious trail where it drops off the ridge to the northeast.
+At about 5 miles from the parking area, you’ll reach an unmapped trail junction in the saddle just east of Point 7038.
+Bear left and follow the now-steeper trail as it climbs to the saddle just south of Rhodes Peak.
 Easy cross-country travel, some on a use trail, will bring you to the summit and its register.
-Round-trip statistics: about 12 miles, 3200 feet of gain.
+Round-trip stats: about 12 miles with 3,200 feet of elevation gain.